 The author (Pragnell, 2013) tackles the missteps of the judiciary in child abuse cases.
 Based on what he wrote, family courts in Australia are seen to be unsupportive of the government efforts to curb child abuse.
-The judiciary oftentimes allow children to go back to abusive parents, further exposing them to more abuses.
+The judiciary often allows children to go back to abusive parents, further exposing them to more abuses.

 As an example, the author cites the case of Garning (2011) wherein there was judicial finding that the father assaulted his wife.
-Yet, the court awarded the custody of the children to the father, against the former’s verbal and written protests.
+The court awarded the custody of the children to the father, against the former’s verbal and written protests.

 The author likewise attacks Independent Children Lawyers, Psychologists and Psychiatrists who, according to him, “perversely turn matters against the protective parent making the allegations” in the absence of forensic and comprehensively conducted child abuse investigations.